niklaskufs0605/charge-station-finder/README.md

 ## Package Documentation:
 ### API-Package
 - included all Models for creating the Station object.
-- Station object in needed to get the Stations from the API and display them
+- Station object is needed to get the Stations from the API and display them
 - also included the ApiPost and ApiRequest

 ### Helper